 Contact Lenses: Frequently Asked Questions

-Most people can wear their contact lenses for up to 16 hours a day.
+Depending on if you have daily-wear or extended-wear contacts, most people can wear their contact lenses for up to 16 hours a day.
 However, if you feel like your eyes are dry or your contacts are irritating your eyes after only 8 to 10 hours, you may want to remove them.

 Keep in mind that contact lenses have recommended life spans as well.
 It is a good idea to look at the recommended life span for your contacts and stick to that.
 Some contact lenses are good to wear for two weeks to a full month.
-There are also disposable contacts lenses that are good for one-time use.
+There are also disposable contact lenses that are good for one-time use.
 Following the recommended life span of your contacts can help reduce your risk of eye infections.

 In order to minimize the risk of an eye infection, it is important to keep your contacts clean.
-Contact lens solutions and cleansers are made specifically to keep your contacts clean and in the best condition possible.
+Contact lens solutions and cleansers are sterile and made specifically to keep your contacts clean and in the best condition possible.

 Using water to clean your contacts may seem like a safe alternative, but it is not!
 You should not clean your contact lenses with tap water.
 Your contact lenses absorb whatever liquid they come in contact with.
 Water can contain impurities that your contacts could absorb.
 If you put a contaminated contact lens into your eye, you could develop a serious eye infection.
 Stick to the sterile contact lens solutions and cleansers that are recommended for your contact lenses.

 We hope that these frequently asked questions and answers about contact lenses have been helpful.
-If you are considering contact lenses, you may also want to consider getting vision insurance to help pay for your eye exam and contact lenses.
-VSP can help people maintain healthy eyes even when times get tough, or when you need something extra to maintain your eyesight.
+If you are considering wearing contact lenses, you may also want to consider getting vision insurance to help pay for your eye exam and contact lenses.
+A VSP vision plan can help people maintain healthy eyes even when times get tough, or when you need something extra to maintain your eyesight.
 When you’re ready, we have you covered.
 No matter the season, VSP is ready with individual vision insurance plans for nearly everyone.
 Enroll online today and start by finding the best vision insurance plan for you.

 Disclaimer: Information received through VSP Individual Vision Plans’ social media channels is for informational purposes only and does not constitute medical advice, medical recommendations, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.